mnot/I-D/h2-vpn/draft.md

 protected network.
 However, current VPN technologies can be discriminated from non-VPN traffic, leading to them being blocked in some networks.

-As HTTP/2 is deployed more, it becomes an attractive substrate for carrying a VPN, due to both its broad use, its multiplexed, low-overhead framing layer, its typical use of encryption, and the large number of HTTP endpoints on the Internet.
+As HTTP/2 is deployed more, it becomes an attractive substrate for carrying a VPN, due to its lack of discriminators, its multiplexed, low-overhead framing layer, its typical use of encryption, and the large number of HTTP endpoints on the Internet.

 ## Notational Conventions